Tropical Storm Meari hammers Japan with heavy rainfall, wind

 TOKYO — Tropical Storm Meari unleashed heavy rains on Japan's main Honshu island as it headed northward Saturday toward the capital, Tokyo, according to Japanese weather officials.

-The Japan Meteorological Agency warned Meari was on course to make landfall by about noon, bringing sudden heavy rains and blasting winds, possibly setting off mudslides and flooding.
+The Japan Meteorological Agency said that Meari made landfall in Shizuoka Prefecture, southwest of Tokyo, in the afternoon, bringing sudden heavy rains and blasting winds to a widespread area, and prompting warnings about mudslides and flooding.

-Meari, packing sustained winds of up to 72 kilometers (45 miles) per hour, was moving over coastal waters at a speed of about 20 kilometers (12 miles) an hour and was expected to continue northward, making landfall before veering eastward, swinging over the Pacific Ocean by early Sunday.
+Meari, packing sustained winds of up to 72 kilometers (45 miles) per hour, passed over Shizuoka and was traveling at a speed of about 20 kilometers (12 miles) an hour and was expected to continue northward before veering eastward, swinging over the Pacific Ocean by early Sunday.

-The Tokyo area was hammered by periodic downpours starting in the late morning and thunder rolled.
+The Tokyo area was hammered by periodic downpours starting in the late morning.
 Warnings on high waves in coastal areas were issued for Tokyo, Kanagawa Prefecture, southwest of Tokyo, and other nearby areas.

 Japan is in the middle of the Bon summer holidays, and vacationers are traveling in droves but some have had to cancel or change plans.